xli472OPS445/CSP451/Checkpoint3/README.md

 ** TEACHER'S NAME: DAVID CHAN

 Conclusion 01: the force push results in the local change overwrite the remote one: change to Green

+Conclusion 02: the reset and pull results in the local change overwrite the remote one: change to darkolivegreen